Sid10july/TutorLoop/Tutor_Loop_zip/Tutor Loop 10-3-21/README.md

 This product was created to help Singh's Tutoring Center in Delhi, India amidsts the covid pandemic.
-It's use cases follow:
+It's final use cases are as follows:

     1.User Registration and Authentication: